 Three Staff Members appointed by the University Secretary, for 3-year terms

 Four Student Members (at least one of whom is a member of the SFSS and one of whom is a member of the GSS) appointed by the University Secretary, for 1-year terms

 The Board will elect a Vice-Chair annually for a term of one year.

 The Board will meet once each semester and at the call of the Chair.

 Terms of Reference

-1. To provide policy advice to the Vice President, Legal Affairs, concerning the implementation of the Human Rights Policy.
+1. To provide policy advice to the University Secretary, concerning the implementation of the Human Rights Policy.

-3. To review and comment on the annual calendar year report of the Human Rights Office and to transmit it to the Vice President, Legal Affairs, by March 31st of the following year.
+3. To review and comment on the annual calendar year report of the Human Rights Office and to transmit it to the University Secretary, by March 31st of the following year.

 4. The Human Rights Policy Board is also available as an advisory resource for the Director, Human Rights & Equity.